cra-proto/gst-hst-business/docs/SUPPORT.md

    - text: "Contact the CRA"
      url: "the URL"
 pageclass: "page CSS class"                        # Sets CSS class that are in the <body> tag
-creator: "the page creator"                        # Sets the Creator element for the page
+creator: "the page creator"                        # Sets the creator metadata
 privacyUrl: "privacy page URL"                     # Sets the URL for the privacy link in the page footer
 termsUrl: "terms and conditions page URL"          # Sets the URL for the terms and conditions link in the page footer